matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 be used.
 If this happens, Synapse will not call any of the subsequent implementations of this callback.

-This callback isn't called if the join is performed by a server administrator, or in the context of a room creation.

 ### `user_may_invite`

 _First introduced in Synapse v1.37.0_